1.00 The Equal Opportunity Program PolicySee version history

 3. Specific Administrators:

 a.
-Director of Equal Opportunity: The Director of Equal Opportunity will monitor adherence to the Program and his/her primary responsibilities are to:
+Director Institutional Equity: The Director Institutional Equity will monitor adherence to the Program and his/her primary responsibilities are to:

 1) Keep all levels of management informed of the latest developments in equal employment and opportunity.

 2) Review alleged discrimination complaints and recommend action to the President (Policy 4.60 Discrimination and Harassment).

 3) Review alleged complaints of improper sexual and romantic relationships and recommend action to the President (Policy 4.61 Improper Sexual or Romantic Relationships).